-Alright, let’s start from the scooters.
-There are two major platforms you can use: eCooltra and Yugo.
+Alright, let’s start with the scooters.
+There are three major platforms you can use: Yugo, Scoot and eCooltra.

 eCooltra is an app with the largest fleet of electric scooters per minute in Europe, with more than 1000 scooters available. eCooltra was the first on the market and has the largest coverage of Barcelona.
 They have electric scooters which are absolutely silent and super easy to drive.

 Pricing is 0.24€/minute with an insurance excess of 500€ or 0.29€ with an insurance excess of 99€.
 You can choose which tariff you want to use from your user account once logged in.